ayoayco/mnswpr/README.md

 Built on HTML, JS, and CSS.

 ## Development
-To start development,
-0. You need node v16 (the dev server doesn't work on v18 *yet*)
+To start development, you need node v16 (the dev server doesn't work on v18 *yet*).
+Once you know you have this, you can do the following:
 1. Install dependencies: `npm i`
 2. Start the dev server: `npm run dev`